By Rick Steves

 Canceling a Reservation

-If you must cancel your reservation, it's courteous — and smart — to do so with as much notice as possible, especially for smaller family-run places.
+If you must cancel your reservation, it's good karma — and smart — to do so with as much notice as possible, especially for smaller family-run places.
 Request confirmation of your cancellation in case you are accidentally billed.

-Be warned that cancellation policies can be strict; read the fine print or ask about these before you book.
-For example, if you cancel on short notice, you could lose your deposit, or be billed for one night or even your entire stay.
-Internet deals may require prepayment, with no refunds for cancellations.
+Be warned that cancellation policies can be strict — if you cancel on short notice, you could lose your deposit, or be billed for one night…or even your entire stay.
+Many discount deals come with a substantial financial risk: They require prepayment, with no refunds for cancellations.